timdavhen/portfolio/README.md

-# My portoflio as a Front-End Designer.
+# My portfolio as a Frontend Developer.